wegotdocs/open-mcp/README.md

 1. a standard for converting web APIs into MCP servers
 2. an open source registry of servers which follow the standard

-Each OpenMCP server gives MCP clients the ability to make requests to a particular web API.
+Each OpenMCP server gives MCP clients the ability to make requests to a particular web API in a token-efficient way.
 Together the servers in the registry represent a broad range of services, empowering the underlying client LLMs to fetch data and perform actions on behalf of their users across many domains.

 ## Contents